nf-core/rnaseq/docs/output.md

 ### RSeQC

-RSeQC is a package of scripts designed to evaluate the quality of RNA seq data.
-You can find out more about the package at the [RSeQC website](http://rseqc.sourceforge.net/).
+RSeQC is a package of scripts designed to evaluate the quality of RNA-seq data.
+You can find out more about the package on the [RSeQC website](http://rseqc.sourceforge.net/).

 This pipeline runs several, but not all RSeQC scripts.
-All of these results are summarised within the MultiQC report and described below.
+You can tweak the supported scripts you would like to run by adjusting the `--rseqc_modules` parameter which by default will run all of the following: `bam_stat`, `inner_distance`, `infer_experiment`, `junction_annotation`, `junction_saturation`,`read_distribution` and `read_duplication`.

-These are all quality metrics files and contains the raw data used for the plots in the MultiQC report.
-In general, the `.r` files are R scripts for generating the figures, the `.txt` are summary files, the `.xls` are data tables and the `.pdf` files are summary figures.
+The outputs of RSeQC are quality metrics files that are supported by MultiQC and hence can be plotted and summarised in the MultiQC report.

 #### BAM stat

 <details>
 <summary>Output files</summary>

-**Output directory: `results/rseqc`**
+* `<ALIGNER>/rseqc/bam_stat/`
-**Output: `Sample_bam_stat.txt`**
+  * `*.bam_stat.txt`: Mapping statistics for the BAM file.

 </details>

-This script gives numerous statistics about the aligned BAM files produced by STAR.
+This script gives numerous statistics about the aligned BAM files.
 A typical output looks as follows:

 ```txt
 #Output (all numbers are read count)